Previous

 We can walk round through another door into the lounge.
 This generous space comes complete with log fire, flat screen TV and sumptuous leather sofas.
 Wooden mullioned windows with arched heads form the shallow canted bay to the front of the cottage.
 Also on the ground floor is the shower room and WC.
 This room is small but perfectly formed.
 The age and listed status of the building means it impossible to have a bathroom upstairs.

 If we go round again we can head up the winding staircase to the two adjoining bedrooms.
 More high arched windows inset with leaded glass shine a patterned light onto a beautiful king sized bed complete with luxurious linen.
 Oak flooring and exposed stonewalls support a high vaulted ceiling.
-A second bedroom has a smaller double bed within a fascinating oak panelled recess and a window that overlooks the deer park and the forests beyond.
+A second bedroom has a smaller 4 foot double bed within a fascinating oak panelled recess and a window that overlooks the deer park and the forests beyond.

 ...
 Read MoreLess